Change attributes you need for the future

 There are a range of support tools in the market to help streamline and automate processes for Project Management.
 What about the change attributes that our profession will need in the future?
 With changing business models, market volatility and technology advancement a certain set of attributes will be needed now, and in the future.

-While a pessimistic view, we;’ve also seen the recent Facebook AI report where bots developed their own language to communicate with each other more effectively.
-This got us thinking about what that means for the project management profession and the change attributes needed to suceed in the future.
+While a pessimistic view, we've also seen the recent Facebook AI report where bots developed their own language to communicate with each other more effectively.
+This got us thinking about what that means for the project management profession and the change attributes needed to succeed in the future.

 What change attributes are needed in change management?

-- Be adaptable – an attitude? an attribute?
+1. Be adaptable – an attitude? an attribute?
 Whatever you think, being adaptable is pivotal to success in the future.
-A resilience is required, and that’s not attained through qualifications and methodologies.
-Building resilience helps you become more adaptable, how do you build resilience?
+Resilience is required, and that's not attained through qualifications and methodologies.
+Building resilience helps you become more adaptable.
+How do you build resilience?
 If you make mistakes, learn from them.
 Qualify the risk and take it.
-It’s ok to feel uncomfortable from time to time, learn that and face your fears.
+It's okay to feel uncomfortable from time to time, learn that and face your fears.

-- Be open minded – being able to discount ‘what you know to be true’ and entertain what you don’t know will be vital.
+2. Be open-minded – being able to discount ‘what you know to be true’ and entertain what you don’t know will be vital.
 Now is the time for re-wiring how you think so you can believe in the ‘impossible’.
-NASA didn’t build a rocket and then go to the moon, they decided to go to the moon and so a rocket was built!
+NASA didn’t build a rocket and then go to the moon.
+They decided to go to the moon and so a rocket was built!

-- Be inquisitive – ask better questions, challenge why and stay curious.
-This will promote more of the ‘moon shot’ thinking needed to support innovation, new ways of working, helping both the organisations you support but also your career in the future.
+3. Be inquisitive – ask better questions, challenge why and stay curious.
+This will promote more of the ‘moon shot’ thinking needed to support innovation and new ways of working.
+Helping both the organisations you support but also your career in the future.

 Change continues to advance at an increasing rate which means that change management is an exciting profession to be involved in.
-When you’re at the forefront of delivering innovative change in organisations. the attributes above will be vital to any change professional in the future.
-They are something we look for in our Project Analysts through our selection process to ensure that we can offer the most value to our clients.
+When you're at the forefront of delivering innovative change in organisations, the attributes above will be vital to any change professional in the future.
+They are something we look for in our Project Analysts through our selection process for the Grayce graduate Development Programme to ensure that we can offer the most value to our clients.